ThSrAd/Exploratory-Data-Analysis/README.md

-# SQL Analytics with HIVE
+## SQL Analytics with HIVE
 > Aim of this project is to explore advanced features in Hive that allows us to run SQL based analytical queries over large datasets

-The source is a sample MySQL database 'Adventure works'.
-We will ingest and transform the data before we proceed to analytics</br>
-Download the sample db script here - https://github.com/microsoft/sql-server-samples/tree/master/samples/databases

 <hr>